milenabaj/feature_engineering/README.md

 This package does feature extraction and selection.

+In the feature extraction, a set of features is computed.
+This set is the same for any target, hence you only need to run feature selection for different targets, but do not recreate feature extraction (also very time confusing).

 * Run as:
 python -i get_features.py --in_dir /dtu-compute/lira/ml_data/data --target IRI_mean --load_add_sensors --p79 --aran
 As a target, choose: IRI_mean, KPI or DI.